How to get rid of Google redirects to Bing

 Why does my Google search go to Bing?

-If you’ve set your default search engine to Google but notice unwanted redirects to Bing whenever you perform a query – your computer is infected with a browser hijacker.
+If you’ve set your default search engine to Google but notice unwanted redirects to Bing whenever you perform a query – your computer might be infected with a browser hijacker.

 However, there’s a small chance that you might have accidentally changed your default search engine from Google to Bing.
 If not, your browser is definitely hijacked by this potentially unwanted program.